rdh59320/BLGE/README.md

  *Compatibility tool* : GE-Proton 9.15 for experiments 1,2,5,6,7,8 and GE-Proton 9.16 for exp 3 and 4 using Proton-Qt (GE-Proton update does not had impact on the t6 time and thus on the total time as well)

  *Measures* : t1 = Time to install OS (min) / t2 = Time to access Github repository in 1rst session (min) / t3 = Time to rune the program (min) / t4 = Time to load system in 2nd session / t5 = Time to set up Steam Platform and GE-Proton (min) / t6 = Time to reload Steam Platform after GE-Proton installation (min) / t7 = Time to download, run and acces the game menu / t tot = t1 + t2 +t3 +t4 +t5 +t6 +t7 (Total time elapsed from boot on empty drive to game menu access)
- *Performance indicator* : An indicator is created for the total process with the objective to access the game menu within 1 hour --> Perf-Ind  = (60 x 100) / t tot(min) assuming
+ *Performance index* : An indicator is created for the total process with the objective to access the game menu within 1 hour --> Perf-Ind  = (60 x 100) / t tot(min) assuming

  *Parameters Levels* :
  | Parameter        | Ubuntu Version | ROM Type  | RAM Quantity |
  | ------|-----|-----|-----|
  | Level -1 | 22.04 Jammy Jellyfish | HDD 5400RPM | 4GB DDR3 |